chris10davies/MSDS696-Data-Science-Practicum/README.md

 ```
 ###  Supervised Learning - Regression

+**Model Result Measures**

+I chose to measure the regression model results with the following 2 metrics:

+**Adjusted r2** - r2 is the percentage of the variation in response variables that is explained by the model. (ref r2)  Adjusted r2 adjusts for multiple predictors and only increases the score if a predictor improves a model more than what chance would predict(ref adjusted r2).
+The higher the adjusted r2, the better.

+**Root Mean Square Error (RMSE)** - RMSE is the "standard deviation of the residuals" (ref RMSE).
+The closer to zero (exact prediction), the better.

 Write something here about linear regression and regularization. score.

+**Model Results**

 **Click Dataset - Top 3 Models**
 <table align="center">